 Indian weddings are big affairs to plan and manage.
 There are so many areas to look into so that you can plan the entire wedding to perfection.
 Almost all the immediate family members involve themselves in the wedding preparation.
 Initially, they may define their areas but it does not end up how it started.
 It is a big project to manage and execute a wedding.
 But we can’t expect it to manage it the way we do project management.
 Most of the times the lines get blurred between the stakeholders and then they end up looking into each other’s areas.

-As wedding photographers, we tend to meet and plan with the bride, groom, parents and event managers.
+As wedding photographers, we meet and plan with the bride, groom, parents and event managers.
 But most of the time we communicate with the single point of contact which is a family member.
 But there have been rare occasions when we have faced the situation where we were dealing with multiple points of contact.
-It is quite normal during the actual wedding days but not prior to the wedding during the planning phase.
+Multiple points of contact are quite normal during the actual wedding days but not prior to the wedding during the planning phase.
 Let me share some common problems when you have more than one people are communicating for the same requirement.

 There are always chances of miscommunication when you have multiple points of contact.
 When interacting with wedding photography team.
 The requirement is generally quite simple and you can email it your wedding photographer.
 The problem starts when suggestions start pouring in from multiple people on phone/email.
 It is difficult to make a concise plan by collecting info from the different sources.
 Have a discussion together as a family and pass on the info through one person.
 This will eliminate any chances of miscommunication between photography team and family.